osulluke/eigenface-production/sample-programs-demos/python/README.md

 From here, all of the faces are equal in dimension and we can start to make a first attempt at a set of Eigenfaces.

+Update: this script will now create the average faces from all of the faces that were scraped from the image set; at this point, it doesn't save it anywhere - only for display.

 ### **Create a matrix of images**

 The first task is to simply make a matrix of faces from the scaled images.